L4w1i3t/Carnis/README.md

 ## Overview

-Carnis is a sophisticated data harvesting and processing system with a biological metaphor at its core, based on Darian Quiloy's *Vita Carnis* analog horror series.
+Carnis is a sophisticated data harvesting and processing system with a biological metaphor at its core, based on Darian Quilloy's *Vita Carnis* analog horror series.
 The system is structured in a hierarchical manner, with components working together like organisms in a symbiotic relationship:

 - **Crawl**: Gathers raw data from the web while respecting robots.txt rules
 - **Trimmings**: Processes and cleans the raw data